blackstone86/rn-donewithit/README.md

 ## FAQ

+- Why xiaomi devices can't show local notifications?

+  - You should disable `Do Not Disturb Mode`

-- How to fixed notifications not opening app on Android 12
+- How to fixed notifications not opening app on Android 12?

 ```bash
 # update Expo SDK to the latest version, 45.0.0
 expo upgrade
 ```

-- Some dependencies are incompatible with the installed expo package version
+- How to fix some dependencies are incompatible with the installed expo package version?

 ```bash
 # install the correct versions of these packages